 5. If you want to keep Safari up to date, turn on the “Automatic updates” option in Software Update.

-If you want to update all apps at once, CleanMyMac X can help you out here.
+If you want to update all apps at once, CleanMyMac can help.
 Make sure you use the latest versions of all your applications to eliminate bugs and enjoy the latest features.